f5devcentral/tmos-cloudinit/demo/ibmcloud_vpc_gen2/schematics/tmos_multi_nic/README.md

 Use this template to create BIG-IP™ virtual edition instnaces using catalog image from your IBM Cloud account in IBM Cloud [VPC Gen2](https://cloud.ibm.com/vpc-ext/overview) by using Terraform or IBM Cloud Schematics.
 Schematics uses Terraform as the infrastructure-as-code engine.
 With this template, you can create and manage infrastructure as a single unit as follows.
 For more information about how to use this template, see the IBM Cloud [Schematics documentation](https://cloud.ibm.com/docs/schematics).

 This template requires that the F5 TMOS™ qcow2 images be patched including the IBM VPC Gen2 cloudinit config and the full complement of tmos-cloudinit modules.
-The template also requires the f5-declarative-onboarding AT exention version 1.16.0 or greater be included in the patched image.
+The template also requires the f5-declarative-onboarding AT extension version 1.16.0 or greater be included in the patched image.

 ## IBM Cloud IaaS Support